serrif/website/main/home.md

 hero:
   image: ../assets/img/hero/BacM6mm.png
   callout:
-    alt: "An end-to end creative platform"
+    alt: "An end-to-end creative platform"
     text: for the spontaneous architect.
-  content: An open-source network of experienced and aspiring members; designers, developers, and engineers establishing an environment for freedom.
+  content: We're a group of experienced and aspiring designers; developers, and engineers banding together to create an experience everyone can enjoy.

 #tagline: A tagline highlights your approach.
 #intro: |